davidgordon12/CHIP-8/README.md

 # CHIP-8
-Chip-8 emulator implemented in Rust with SDL2
+A Chip-8 emulator implemented in Rust with SDL2

 This emulator does not feature sound, but is otherwise accurate.